Top Ten Proposal Tips

 For all the latest on Cameron House, simply follow Cameron House on Twitter, Instagram and Facebook:

-Cameron House on Loch Lomond will embark on a careful and sensitive restoration project which will see Cameron House Hotel, The Leisure Club, The Great Scots Bar and Cameron Grill remain closed until autumn 2019.
+Cameron House on Loch Lomond will embark on a careful and sensitive restoration project which will see Cameron House Hotel, The Leisure Club, The Great Scots Bar and Cameron Grill remain closed until early 2020.

-The Spa at Cameron House, The Carrick Golf Course, The Marina, Cameron Lodges, The Boat House and Claret Jug restaurants remain open as usual.
+The Cameron Spa, The Carrick Golf Course, The Marina, Cameron Lodges, The Boat House and Clubhouse at Cameron restaurants remain open as usual.
 Please subscribe to our newsletter or follow us online for our latest news and updates.